 The only sure way to tell the difference between these two slot machine types is to take a look at what the state gaming commission says they are at that casino.

-For instance, in Ohio, there are currently 4 commercial casino resorts and 7 pari-mutual racinos.
+For instance, in Ohio, there are currently four commercial casino resorts and 7 pari-mutual racinos.
 The 4 casinos have traditional reel and video slot machines all controlled by a central computer located onsite.

-However, Ohio’s 7 racinos have a mix of traditional reel and video lottery terminals slot machines.
-The traditional reel slot machines are controlled onsite with a central computer while all of the video lottery terminals, which externally look exactly like video slot machines, are controlled offsite by the state lottery’s central computer systems.
+However, Ohio’s seven racinos have a mix of traditional reel and video lottery terminals slot machines.
+The traditional reel slot machines are controlled onsite with a central computer while video lottery terminals, which externally look exactly like video slot machines, are controlled offsite by the state lottery’s central computer systems.

 Does It Really Matter Who Controls Slot Machine Odds?
 Yes!!